tudelft/AE4353-Y24/codespaces_guide.md

     >
     > 💡 Uploading the file may take a few minutes.
 You can monitor the progress in the bar at the bottom.

-3. When you have finished using your Codespace, please ensure that you stop it to avoid unnecessary usage and costs.
-For more details on how to manage your Codespace, refer to the [Managing Your Codespace](#managing-your-codespace) section.
+3. After you finish working in your Codespace, make sure to commit and push your changes.
+Then, stop your Codespace to avoid unnecessary usage and costs.
+For detailed instructions on managing your Codespace, refer to the [Managing Your Codespace](#managing-your-codespace) section.

+   > ⚠️ **Important:** Always commit and push your changes after each session to avoid losing your work.
+Use the following commands:
+   >
+   > ```bash
+   > git status
+   > git add .
+   > git commit -m "<your-message-here>"
+   > git push
+   > ```
+   >
+   > Keeping your work saved and up-to-date ensures that nothing is lost and everyone stays happy!

 Good job!
 You are now ready to start working on the project using the pre-configured environment in your GitHub Codespace.
 Happy coding! 🚀